Contents

 Leaving a tenancy earlier than planned

-If no replacement can be found, you could end up liable for paying rent, or if you have a joint tenancy, the remaining tenants may become responsible for paying your share of the monthly rent.
+If no replacement can be found, you could end up liable for continuing to pay rent even if you are not still living there, or the remaining tenants may become responsible for paying your share of the monthly rent.

 If you are moving out because you are unhappy with your living situation, then it may help to speak with your flatmates first, and/or your landlord, in case there is an alternative way of resolving the matter.